IbnIssah/SchoolManagementSystem/README.md

 - If you see a NullPointerException related to menus at startup, ensure the `App` class initializes the menu bar before panels (this project already guards that initialization order).
 - If the dashboard shows zeros, ensure an admin is logged in — the dashboard intentionally displays zeros until an admin logs in for security.
 - Database file is located at `libs/db/main.db`.
 If you need to reset data during testing, stop the app and remove or replace that file (be careful — this deletes data).
+Ignore those pop-up error messages when restarting the app without the `main.db` file.
+A new one is automatically created.

 ## Contributing